IgorQueiroz23031988/Cab-Investment-firm-Data-Analysis-and-Insight/README.md

 *	Which company provided more taxi travels?
 *	Which company has more customers?

- Also there are secondary questions that could help the CEO decision, which are?
+ Also there are secondary questions that could help the CEO decision, which are:

 *	Which area of US the Cab companies provide higher incomes and taxi travels?
 *	Which season of US the Cab companies provide higher incomes and taxi travels?